 Liability limitations in this Section 9 do not apply to:

-- Damages arising from Company's gross negligence, willful misconduct, or fraud
+• Damages arising from Company's gross negligence, wilful misconduct, or fraud

 9.4 Basis of the Bargain